LEcombi/Multitool/README.md

 ### 8. Network Device Scanner
 Scans a specified IP address range and displays the found devices (IP and MAC addresses).

+### 9. Port Scanner
+Scans a specified range of ports from a host, displays the open ports, and saves them into a .txt file.
 ---

 ## Requirements